Colorado Fall Colors Photography Workshop in the San Juan Mountains

 What should I expect in terms of weather and fall color?

-Fall conditions in Colorado can change quickly.
-Mornings are often cold, especially at higher elevations, and snow is possible.
-Peak fall color typically occurs in late September to early October, but timing varies year to year.
+Fall conditions in the San Juan Mountains can change quickly.
+Mornings are often cold, especially at higher elevations, and early snow is possible on the peaks.
+Peak fall color typically occurs in late September to early October, but timing varies from year to year depending on temperature and moisture.
+We adjust locations and elevations throughout the week to work where color and conditions are most favorable.

 Do I need to bring a laptop for post-processing sessions?